Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Method

 \subsection{Multi-modal Collaborative Video Retriever}

 The goal of the video retriever is to select top-$K$ videos $\mathcal{V}^*$ from the corpus $\mathcal{V}$ given the query $q$ based on the relevance, where $K$ is much smaller than $|\mathcal{V}|$.
-The retriever in our proposed model is a late-fusion model consisting of two encoders: a query encoder and a video encoder.
-To capture the relevance between the query and different modalities in the video, we introduce modality-specific pooling, generating distinct query representations for each modality.
-Additionally, we employ relevant content-enhanced contrastive learning to enhance the retriever's proficiency in capturing content related to the query.
+The retriever in our proposed model is a late-fusion architecture comprising two encoders: one for query and another for video.
+To capture the relevance between the query and the different modalities within the video, we introduce modality-specific pooling, which produces distinct query representations for each modality.
+Furthermore, we utilize relevant content-enhanced contrastive learning to improve capability of retriever to capture content within the query-related scope of the video.

 \textbf{Query Encoder} The token features of a query with positional embeddings are fed to a one-layer Transformer to output $\bar{\bm{w}}^j$.
 Because the words semantically match to different modalities may be different shown in~\Cref{fig:teaser}, we employ modal-specific pooling to generate two modality-specific query representations for query-image relevance and query-subtitle relevance, denoted as $\bm{q}_I$ and $\bm{q}_s$.
 Specifically, we first calculate the likelihood of each word belonging to a modality, then determine the weights based on the likelihood, and finally conduct a weighted summation of the word representations as the modality-specific representation: